Mdaftab/Ai-prompt/devops-prompts/explain-code-prompt.md

 ## Ready-to-Use Prompt

 ```
 Explain the following code snippet in detail.

 Describe its overall purpose, break down how it works step-by-step, and identify any key programming concepts, patterns, or algorithms used.

-[Optional: Specify the programming language if not obvious from the code.]
+Please present the explanation in [Specify Output Format, e.g., paragraph, bullet points, step-by-step guide].

 Code:
 [PASTE CODE SNIPPET HERE]

+Additional Context:
+[OPTIONAL: Provide additional context relevant to the code explanation, e.g.,
+- Programming language (if not obvious)
+- Framework or library being used
+- Part of a larger system (describe the system's purpose)
+- Specific aspects you want the explanation to focus on
+- Target audience for the explanation (e.g., junior developer, technical manager)
+]